The benefits of accreditation include:

 LPD Accreditation History

 The Lexington Police Department began its initial pursuit of South Carolina Law Enforcement Association (SCLEA) accreditation in 1998.
 In 2000, the Commission awarded accredited status to the Department.
-This process was repeated in 2003 and 2006 with accreditation re-affirmed for another three year period in each case.
+This process has been repeated every three years with state accreditation re-affirmed continuously since then.

 Maintaining Compliance and Accreditation